Academic Regulations

 Transfer students are expected to complete the requirements for the B.A. degree in eight undergraduate Fall and Spring semesters, inclusive of terms completed at other colleges or universities before entering Columbia.
 Transfer students cannot petition for extended time to complete the degree.

-Study beyond the eighth term is not granted for the purposes of changing or adding a major or concentration.
+Study beyond the eighth term is not granted for the purposes of changing a major or of completing a second program of study (i.e., a minor or a special program or a second major).

 Transfer students should be especially careful when planning their academic schedules and are strongly urged to seek out guidance from their advising deans in the Berick Center for Student Advising and the relevant departmental Directors of Undergraduate Studies.